OCEAN-215-2025/preclass/week_06/wk06_intro.md

-# Week 6: File path; Introduction to pandas; More matplotlib
+# Week 6: File path; Introduction to pandas; Datetime values

 In this week's pre-lecture readings, we will talk about handling tabular data using the pandas module, including how to load external data as a pandas DataFrames.
-We will also discuss how to work with date and datetime values in pandas and matplotlib.
+We will also discuss how to work with datetime values in pandas and matplotlib.

 ## Outline